UBC-MDS/dsci_532_group_24/doc/reflection-milestone4.md

 Overall, we made a dashboard which is the same with our original plan and it is easy to use.
 There are 4 reason we choose to use Python to finalize our dashboard instead of R,
 1. All three of us prefer Python language.
 2. Heroku deployment in R is painful.
-3. We hate the ‘list’ in R…
+3. We hate the ‘list’ in R.
 4. We prefer the color scheme of Plotly maps in Python version.